IvoryDuke/HillVacuum/README.md

 ## Keywords

-### Brushes
+### Brush
-Brushes are convex polygonal surfaces.
-They can have an associated texture which can either be drawn filling their area or as a sprite.
-The sprite can be displaced independently of the brush surface.
+A brush is a convex polygonal surfaces.
+It can have an associated texture which can either be drawn filling its surface or as a sprite.
+The sprite can be displaced independently of the brush's surface.
 Brushes can also be assigned a path that describes how it moves in the bidimensional space and that can be edited with the Path tool.
 Finally, brushes have a built-in property, `collision`, which determines whether they should represent a clipping surface or not.
 It can be edited in the properties window.

 ### Things
-Things are objects which can be placed around the map.
-They are characterized by an ID, a width and height, a name, and a texture which represents them.
+A thing is an object which can be placed around the map.
+It is characterized by an ID, a width and height, a name, and a texture which represents it.
 Things can also be assigned a path that describes how it moves in the bidimensional space and that can be edited with the Path tool.
 Things can either be defined in one or many .ini files to be placed in the `assets/things/` folder or, if `HillVacuum` is used as a library, implementing the `MapThing` interface for the structs representing an object to be placed in the map and using the `hardcoded_things` macro to insert them in the bevy App.
 If defined in the .ini files, the things must follow a similar format: